-And, because IGTV hasn’t yet broken into mainstream marketing, it represents a big opportunity for brands willing to break new ground.
-Which means for now, brands that do incorporate IGTV into their marketing strategies have a chance to get ahead of the game.
+And, because it hasn’t yet broken into mainstream marketing, it represents a big opportunity for brands willing to break new ground.
+This means, for now, brands that do incorporate the feature into their marketing strategies have a chance to get ahead of the game.

 Here are a few ways marketers can incorporate IGTV into their strategy.

 Use It As an Extension of Your Influencer Marketing Strategy

 Though IGTV might not be the best platform for influencers, brands can benefit from working it into their influencer marketing strategy.